Delayed Cancer Diagnoses: What You Need to Know

 Our Connecticut Medical Malpractice Lawyers Want to Help

-At Carter Mario Injury Lawyers, we have years of experience building strong claims for Connecticut medical malpractice victims.
+At Carter Mario Law Firm, we have years of experience building strong claims for Connecticut medical malpractice victims.
 Our attorneys have successfully recovered millions of dollars in verdicts and settlements on behalf of victims of delayed cancer diagnosis, and we’re ready to help you:

 - – determine your rights to file a claim under the law.